ingonyama-zk/icicle/examples/c++/risc0/README.md

 The proofs are created for sequences of values in RISC-V registers, called execution traces.
 This approach is transparent to developers and enables the use of general purpose languages.

-Our [analysis of RISC0 protocol](https://www.ingonyama.com/blog/risc-zero-prover-protocol-analysis) shows that the most computationally-intensive part of the protocol is Fast Reed-Solomon Interactive Oracle Proof (FRI).
-Our example will focus on FRI.

 ## Best-Practices

-This example builds on [ICICLE Polynomial API](../polynomial-api/README.md) and [Poseidon hashes](../poseidon/README.md) so we recommend to run them first.
+This example builds on [ICICLE Polynomial API](../polynomial-api/README.md) so we recommend to run it first.

 ## Key-Takeaway